 6. Press and hold the programmed button and check the HomeLink® indicator light.
 If the indicator light stays on continuously, your garage door should activate and the programming is completed.

 If the indicator light flashes rapidly for two seconds and then stays on continuously, your garage door opener may be protected by a rolling code feature.
-In this case you need to perform the additional steps for "Rolling-code-protected garage opener programming in the U.S.A." described below.
+In this case you need to perform the additional steps for "Programming rolling-code-protected garage door openers in the U.S.A." described in the following.